JHero23/actormodel-portfolio-one/README.md

 ## Purpose
 The purpose of this template is to already have a basic portfolio website made for an actor/model to lessen time to build from scratch, allowing users to spend less time architecting and styling, and more time adding images, bios, new updates, etc.

-NOTE: For the Web App [go here](https://github.com/JHero23/actormodel-portfolio-one-app).
+NOTE: For the Web App Version [go here](https://github.com/JHero23/actormodel-portfolio-one-app).

 [Live Preview](https://jhero23.github.io/actormodel-portfolio-one/)